OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_cpi.rst

 typical management operations in :ref:`hybrid <true_hybrid_cloud_reference_architecture>`
 cloud infrastructures.

+..
+TODO REF

 FireEdge OneProvision is build using `oneprovision` tool which allows the deployment of OpenNebula clusters with all resources needed to run VMs, hosts, datastores or virtual networks.
-More information in the :ref:`oneprovision documentation <ddc_usage>`.
+More information in the :ref:oneprovision documentation <ddc_usage>.

 Configuration
 ==============